isitsamgallon/Ashen-Campaign/content/Gods & Heralds/Chronovorus/The Black Ritual.md

 Here is a list of what each party member burnt during their ritual:
 - [[Aidan Knight]] threw in the key that he had used to escape the cult he had been holding since his birth.
-- [[Korrigan]] Placed a worn-out short sword offering it to [[Sera]] and stepped back, tears littering his face.
+- [[The Korrigan]] Placed a worn-out short sword offering it to [[Sera]] and stepped back, tears littering his face.
 - [[Mordecai Reverence]] burnt [[Mordecai's Mother]]'s cloak.
-- [[Chenris Tallfellow †]] puts a hastily written note with an unsolved problem.
+- [[Chenris Tallfellow ‡]] puts a hastily written note with an unsolved problem.
 (This is a fake and will ultimately cause the ritual to fail)
 - [[Wurinn 'Drache' Fuuldrusch]] Ripped [[The Emerald Fort]] emblem from this shirt, kissing it and determined that he would find who he was missing.

 [[The Party]] originally discovered the ritual during a raid on [[The Black Cult]]. where they found a book on the subject in the cults library ([[Page From Unnamed Book found the Black Cult's Hideout]]).